 What are the benefits of undergoing hyoid suspension?

-Entrusting Sinus Center LA ear, nose, and throat doctors with your hyoid suspension surgery can result in the following benefits:
+Entrusting Sinus Center Los Angeles ear, nose, and throat doctors with your hyoid suspension surgery can result in the following benefits:

 Continued relief from airway obstruction